abdulrauf511/ToDo-App/README.md

 components - Contains reusable React components, including the To-Do List and individual To-Do item components.
 App.js - The main app component where the app's logic resides. index.js - The entry point of the application.

-How It Works
+**How It Works**
 Adding a To-Do: Enter a task in the input field and press Enter or click the "Add" button.
 Deleting a To-Do: Click the delete button next to each task to remove it from the list.
 Persistent Storage: The app utilizes the localStorage API to store the list of tasks, ensuring they remain visible after refreshing or reopening the app.

-Contributing
+**Contributing**
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.